Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-manager.md

 ## Prerequisites

-To enable your application to use the component management functionality:
+To enable your application to use the component management functionality, follow these steps:

 1. To use classes and methods, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file: